-(24) This man constructed a bridge across the Danube built by this man's architect, Apollodorus of Damascus.
+(21) This man constructed a bridge across the Danube built by this man's architect, Apollodorus of Damascus.
 At this man's death in 117 AD, the Roman Empire stood at its greatest extent.
 Decebalus was defeated in the Dacian War by, for the point, what second of the Five Good Emperors whose conquests in modern-day Romania are commemorated by a namesake column in Rome?

-ANSWER: Trajan (or Caesar Nerva Trajan us Germanicus)
+ANSWER: Trajan (or Caesar Nerva Trajanus Germanicus)

-(25) In one battle during this campaign, a series of defensive fletches were created by Pyotr Bagration.
-The losing side in this campaign began it five years after signing the Treaty of Tilsit with the winning side, which began a scorched-earth policy under General Kutuzov and abandoned their largest city after the Battle of Borodino.
+(22) The losing side in this military campaign began it five years after signing the Treaty of Tilsit with the winning side, which began a scorched-earth policy under General Kutuzov and abandoned their largest city after the Battle of Borodino.
 For the point, name this campaign where Moscow was burned to the ground after its capture and the brutal winter wiped out the Grande Armee.